2021 Myanmar coup d'état: Protests outside Myanmar

-A group of about 200 Burmese expatriates and some Thai pro-democracy activists including Parit Chiwarak and Panusaya Sithijirawattanakul protested the coup at the Burmese embassy on Sathon Nuea Road in Bangkok, Thailand.
+A group of about 200 Burmese expatriates and some Thai pro-democracy activists protested the coup at the Burmese embassy on Sathon Nuea Road in Bangkok, Thailand.
 Some protesters reportedly showed the three-finger salute, the symbol used in the protests calling for democracy in Thailand.
 The protest ended with a police crackdown; two protestors were injured and hospitalised, and two others were arrested.
 Burmese citizens in Tokyo, Japan gathered in front of the United Nations University, also to protest against the coup.
 On 3 February, more than 150 Burmese Americans protested in front of the Embassy of Myanmar in Washington, D.C.

 The Singapore Police Force issued warnings on 5 February 2021 against foreigners planning to participate in anti-coup protests in Singapore.
 On 14 February 2021, SPF officers arrested three foreigners for protesting at the outskirts of the Myanmar embassy without permits to participate in a public assembly.
 In March 2021, the Public Security Police Force of Macau has warned Myanmar residents that they are not allowed to conduct anti-coup protests as Article 27 of the Macau Basic Law only allows Macanese residents the right to do so.